Grilled Salmon

 salmon fillet in a bowl atop of rice and served with avocado salsa

-Easy and delicious grilled salmon served with a cool and refreshing avocado salsa.
+This is a delicious yet easy grilled salmon recipe served with a cool and refreshing avocado salsa, perfect for summer cookouts or relaxed weekend dinners.

 Ingredients